List of Days of Our Lives characters introduced in the 1980s: Orpheus

 Despite the heavy loss of assets and his accomplices, Orpheus remained confident that he still was still in control, so he arranged to have bombs set up all over Salem.
 The bombs went off, injuring several people, and when Orpheus threatened to blow up the Brady Pub, John surrendered himself to him.
 Orpheus took John to the penthouse where John transferred twenty million dollars in his untraceable account.
 He revealed to John that he blamed him and the rest of Salem and the ISA for alienating him from his children because they made him out to be a monster.
 Steve rescues John and Orpheus is arrested.
 Later, he kidnaps Marlena and Kayla and placed them coffins, intending to burn them alive.
 However Steve and John found his location and arrived just in time to save their wives.
 During a struggle, Orpheus is shot believed to be dead once again.
 Unknown to everyone, Orpheus went into hiding after he divulged his secrets to the then ISA boss Pamela Van Damme.

 Years later, Orpheus became involved with the death of Adrienne Johnson and miscarriage of Sarah Horton's baby in a car accident after kidnaping Maggie Horton to ransom Victor out of money.
 He and his son Christian, going by Evan Frears, framed Maggie and Will Horton for the accident.
 Over the next year he tried to help his son avoid prison time for killing Jordan Ridgeway, the mother of his grandson David.
 His daughter Zoey Burge was brought to help but Christian is arrested and sentenced to prison and Zoey is granted custody of David before leaving Salem.
 Orpheus is sent back to prison for his involvement in Adrienne's death.

 Even from prison, Orpheus still is able to pull off schemes such as kidnapping Marlena again to release his son from a mental hospital and arranging Christian to take over Ciara's imprisonment to ransom Victor out of money again so he and Christian could leave Salem.
 However, Clyde intervened and Ciara was rescued and Christian was sent back to prison.
 Later he learned Jan Spears became pregnant with Christian's child and helped her ensure Shawn Brady believed the baby was his in exchange for her help later on.

+Orpheus returned once more in March 2025, this time in Estonia as Marlena, Steve, Paul Narita, and Andrew Donovan were searching for the missing John Black, who was on an ISA mission to infiltrate a facility where some sort of "nuclear device" was being built and Orpheus intended to sell it to the highest bidder.
+He was arrested again and Paul and Andrew eventually find John.